How to Cancel Car Insurance

 The Importance of Requesting Cancellation

 Once you have decided you are done doing business with a particular insurance company, it is a good rule of thumb to request a cancellation.
 Letting a policy cancel without notifying the company can cause problems.
-Cancelling your insurance can be awkward, take a look at how to cancel your car insurance in four easy ways.
-And learn what happens when a policy is not cancelled properly.
+Canceling your insurance can be awkward, but it’s pretty straightforward.
+Below, you can learn how to cancel your car insurance in four easy ways -- and learn what happens when a policy is not canceling properly.

-Call in Request: Calling your agent is probably the fastest way to notify the company of your cancellation.
-Sometimes a phone call is all it takes, but most of the time a signature is required for cancellation.
-If you are switching solely on the basis of a lower price, it is recommended to call and speak with your agent about cancelling.
+Calling your agent is probably the fastest way to notify the company of your cancellation.
+Sometimes a phone call is all it takes, but most of the time a signature is also required for cancellation.
+If you are switching solely on the basis of a lower price, it is recommended to call and speak with your agent about canceling before deciding to do so.
 It is possible additional discounts can be applied or coverage can be changed on your current policy possibly making it so you do not have to switch insurance companies.

-Stop in Personally: It may seem awkward to go into your agents office and ask to cancel your policy; however, it is a common occurrence at all agencies.
-Every agency loses clients from time to time.
+It may seem awkward to go into your agent's office and ask to cancel your policy; however, it is a common occurrence at all agencies.
+Every agency loses clients from time to time, and unless they are your relative or best friend, they probably won’t take it personally.
 It is possible your current agent may try to persuade you to stay, but if you politely decline that should be the end of it.
 Sign the cancellation form and you'll be on your way.

 Method 4: Ask Your New Insurance Company to Assist With The Transition

 Asking your new insurance agent to cancel your old insurance policy is a simple way to complete your cancellation.
 It's a great way to avoid any awkwardness with your soon to be ex-insurance company.
 All your new agent needs are your old policy number, effective dates, and a signature on the cancellation form, then the document can be faxed to your old insurance company.

 Pitfalls of Canceling Without Notification